carlo190101martin/codeChallenge/README.md

 Final note on production:

 In production, MongoDB should probably be used instead of firebase for scalability.
+Swagger or a similar product should also be used for API documentation best practices.